Fareed Nawaz Baloch

-Fareed Nawaz Baloch (Sindhi: فريد نواز بلوچ) was a Pakistani television and radio artist.
+Fareed Nawaz Baloch (فريد نواز بلوچ; 9 September 1946 – 15 December 2001) was a Pakistani television and radio actor.

 Early life

-Fareed Nawaz Baloch was born on 9 September 1946 at Hyderabad, Sindh, Pakistan.
-His father Rais Khan Muhammad Nuhani died before his birth.
-Young Fareed Nawaz was brought up by his uncle Rais Ghulam Qadir Noohani.
-Educationist Mariyam Sultana Noohani was his cousin.
-After graduation, he served in Chambers of Commerce Hyderabad.
+Fareed Nawaz Baloch was born on 9 September 1946 in Hyderabad, Sindh.
+His father, Rais Khan Muhammad Noohani, died before his birth.
+Fareed Nawaz was raised by his uncle, Rais Ghulam Qadir Noohani.
+The educationist Mariyam Sultana Noohani was his cousin.
+After completing his degree, he worked at the Hyderabad Chamber of Commerce.

 Acting career

-Fareed Nawas started his acting career at Radio Pakistan Hyderabad.
-Later on, he was introduced on Pakistan television by Abdul Karim Baloch.
-Farid Nawaz had more than 100 TV plays to his credit.
-He appeared in many TV drama serials including Dewarain and Jungle.
+Fareed Nawaz began his acting career at Radio Pakistan's Hyderabad station.
+He was subsequently introduced to Pakistan Television by Abdul Karim Baloch.
+He appeared in more than 100 television plays over the course of his career, including the drama serials Dewarain and Jungle.